-Application of the Waterloo and Cedar Falls Analysis of Impediments to Fair Housing Choice (2014 and 2019 Draft) Recommendations and Actions being completed.
+Application of the Waterloo and Cedar Falls Analysis of Impediments to Fair Housing Choice (2014 and 2019 Draft) Recommendations and Actions

+An analysis of Fair Housing Impediments was completed in 2014, and being currently updated, for the Waterloo-Cedar Falls HOME Consortium, at about the same time as the current Consolidated Plan was being completed.
 A draft of the Analysis is scheduled to be updated concurrently with the new 2019-2023 Consolidated Plan.
 Because the recommendations made in the Analysis, both the 2014 version and 2019 draft, are still relevant, the Analysis will be used when evaluating the effectiveness of fair housing initiatives for the next five years.
 The actions, outlined specifically for Cedar Falls, are enumerated below and will be used for this planning process.